chloeyeo/Tracing-Footprints-of-the-Human-Immune-System-in-Virus-Genomes-with-Machine-Learning/README.md

 This research has significant implications for the fields of virology, immunology, and vaccine development.
 The outcomes of this study can inform the design of vaccines and antiviral therapies, improve our understanding of virus-host interactions, and contribute to the development of more effective strategies for controlling infectious diseases.

 Timeline (including data collection, model development, evaluation, and analysis):

-[Month 1: Planning and Data Collection]
+Month 1 - Planning and Data Collection:
 Week 1:
 - Define precise research objectives.
 - Conduct a brief literature review to identify relevant papers and datasets.